Talks and Workshops

 Jimena Tascon, of Woomly yoga, has also kindly offered to run two desk yoga sessions, one each conference day.
 It’s a very supportive environment.
 All you need is a chair to join!
 We won’t be recording this session, so feel free to bring anyone at home with you to join in.Click for more information

-What is the difference between a safe space & a brave space?
+Video What is the difference between a safe space & a brave space?
 How does distinguishing between these two different paradigms offer a useful lens to stimulate change?
-Join me in this interactive remote conversation where will use activities to explore the pros & cons of a safe & brave space, understanding what it takes for you & …Click for more information
+Join me in this interactive remote conversation where will use activities to explore the pros & cons of a safe & brave space, …Click for more information

 Slides Implement means to execute.
 Governance means to rule and control.
 This suggests implementing governance is a top-down deterministic approach to management.
 Such approaches are no longer fit-for-purpose.